ksu-cs-textbooks/cis400/content/2-desktop-development/01-wpf/04-layouts.md

 ![The DockPanel Example]({{<static "images/2.1.4.6.png">}})

-## The CanvasPanel
+## The Canvas

-Finally, the [`<Canvas>`]() lays its content out strictly by their position within the `<Canvas>`, much like Windows Forms.
+Finally, the [`Canvas`](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.canvas?view=netcore-3.1) lays its content out strictly by their position within the `<Canvas>`, much like Windows Forms.
 This approach provides precise placement and size control, at the expense of the ability to automatically adjust to other screen resolutions.
 For example, the code:

 ```xml
 <Canvas>